 To Hook a Generator Up to Your House Without a Transfer Switch

-Remember that this task can be dangerous for people who are not trained electricians, and is illegal in many areas.
-It should not be done by an amateur except in case of emergency.
+Remember that this task can be dangerous for people who are not trained electricians, and is illegal in many US states.

 An electrical tool kit.
 You will need tools like a drill, wrench, pliers, electrical tape, screwdrivers, and similar items.
 You may also need chisels, glue, and other common household tools.

-You will need work boots that ground your body, protective eyewear, and sturdy work gloves.
+You will need work steel-capped work boots that ground your body, protective eyewear, a voltage stick, and some sturdy work gloves.

 An Interlock Kit

-The interlock kit must match the specifications and model of your generator.
-An interlock kit is less effective, but more affordable, than a transfer switch
+The interlock kit generator inlet plug must match the specifications and model of your generator.
+An interlock kit is less effective but more affordable than a transfer switch

 An Inlet Plug